 INDIGENOUS HUMAN RIGHTS CLINIC

-We give free legal advice and information about human rights and discrimination at the Odawa Native Friendship Centre in Ottawa.
-Due to the COVID-19 pandemic, the clinic is currently operating virtually.
-The Clinic is staffed by University of Ottawa law students and volunteer lawyers.
+We give free legal advice and information about human rights and discrimination at the Thunder Bay Indigenous Friendship Centre.
+The clinic operates virtually and in-person.
+The Clinic is staffed by Bora Laskin Faculty of Law (Lakehead University) law students and volunteer lawyers.